-Even though it is one of the smaller provinces, Mpumalanga has a population of more than 3,5 million people (Mid-Year Population Estimates, 2006).
-According to the 2001 Census results, some 27,5% of those aged 20 years or older has not undergone any schooling, while the population growth rate is higher than the national average.
+Even though it is one of the smaller provinces, Mpumalanga has a population of more than 3,5 million people (Mid-Year Population Estimates, 2007).

+According to the 2001 Census results, some 27,5% of those aged 20 years or older have no schooling, while the population growth rate is higher than the national average.

-Mpumalanga's official unemployment rate is 27,4% (Labour Force Survey, March 2006).
+Mpumalanga's official unemployment rate is 26.3% (Labour Force Survey, March 2007).